stackbit-projects/ultra-primrose-9dd8f/content/posts/false-causality-statistical-experiment-and-love.md

 From the experiment, it turns out that James’ heart-rate does increase when he stands near Mary.
 Does it mean his love proved?
 NO
 It turns out that James’ heart-rate will increase when he is standing near any beautiful woman.
 Even when there is a clear statistical significance of his heart rate, it doesn’t mean that Mary is the root cause of it.

+# The 2nd experiment
+Because of the first mistake, let’s rewrite the causal graph